OxfordRSE/template-project-python/README.md

-# template-project-python
-a template Python project
+# OxRSE Template Python Project

 To do:
 - [x] gitignore